AndCamo/LaraCroft-ChatBot/readme.md

 User: Hi Lara, my name is Andrea.
 I am very brave and intelligent,
       ideal characteristics for your future assistant.

 Lara: Brave...
 That's what they all say, Andrea.
 Time to prove it.
 Let's start.
+First question, I won’t be too evil: The light of Horus successfully defeated Set.

+User: Yes it’s true

+Lara: Wrong answer, Andrea.
+Maybe you are not as brave as you think.
 ```

 ## 📁 Project Structure